 They are trying to establish governance over our consciousness – don’t let them.

-This report was sponsored by The Solari Report.
+This report is sponsored by The Solari Report.

-Part 7: Billions in State & Federal Funding, and Legislation
+Part 7: Legislation and Billions in State & Federal Funding

 Part 8: Surveillance, Data Mining and Social Score for All